Stephen Dawson

-Stephen John Dawson (born 4 December 1985) is an Irish professional footballer.
-He primarily plays as a central midfielder, although he has also been deployed in defensive midfield.
-He is noted for his aggressive and highly competitive style of play.
+Stephen John Dawson (born 4 December 1985) is an Irish former professional footballer.
+He primarily played as a central midfielder, although he was also deployed in defensive midfield.
+He was noted for his aggressive and highly competitive style of play.
 At international level, Dawson represented the Republic of Ireland national football team at Under-21 level on two occasions.

-Dawson began his career with Leicester City and then moved to Mansfield Town in 2005.
-He appeared in 114 official games for Mansfield.
+Dawson began his career with Leicester City before moving to Mansfield Town in 2005, where he made 131 appearances in all competitions.
 He later played for Bury, Leyton Orient, Barnsley, Rochdale and Scunthorpe United before returning to Bury in May 2017.
-He has been dogged by injuries since then and has so far made only a handful of appearances in 2018–19.
-He signed for Hereford in 2019.
+After an injury hit second spell with the club, he finished his career in non-league football with Hereford and Radcliffe.

 Early career

-Dawson was born on 4 December 1985, in Dublin, Ireland.
+Dawson was born on 4 December 1985 in Dublin.
 He started his career as a trainee at Leicester City, having joined from the Dublin schoolboy team Portmarnock AFC.
 Before that, he spent 7 years with St Malachys FC and although he became a regular in the reserve side, he did not graduate to the first-team.
 He subsequently rejected an offer for a new contract on reduced terms in May 2005.